Maintenance of Status

 Definition:

-A concurrently-enrolled student is a student who is currently on the visa sponsorship of Georgia State and who is also taking classes at another SEVIS-approved institution.
+A concurrently enrolled student is a student who is currently on the visa sponsorship of Georgia State University and is also taking classes at another SEVIS approved institution.

 Full-time Enrollment Requirement:

-Concurrently-enrolled students must maintain full-time enrollment (at least twelve (12) hours for undergraduate students and at least nine (9) hours for graduate students).
+Concurrently enrolled students must maintain full-time enrollment (at least twelve (12) hours for undergraduate students and at least nine (9) hours for graduate students).
 If summer is your first semester, you must be enrolled full-time (at least six (6) credit hours for both undergraduate and graduate students) for the summer semester.
-Continuing students are not required to enroll at Georgia State in the summer semester.
+Continuing students are not required to enroll in the summer semester.
 Credits to count towards full-time enrollment may come from either school, as long as the total combined credits amount to a full course load.
-At least one course must be taken at Georgia State.
+At least one course must be taken at Georgia State University.

 Documentation Required:

-A concurrently-enrolled student must provide the SEVIS school code of the other institution to the Georgia State International Student and Scholar Services office (ISSS).
-Concurrently-enrolled students must provide proof of full-time enrollment (for example, registration record or unofficial transcript, listing credit hours, from the other school where the student is taking classes).
+Concurrently enrolled students must provide the SEVIS school code of the other institution to ISSS.
+They must also provide proof of enrollment, for example, registration record or unofficial transcript which clearly shows credit hours enrolled at the other school.

-University policy states that Georgia State students may NOT complete their final degree requirement at another school; the final degree requirement must be completed at Georgia State.
+University policy states that Georgia State University students may NOT complete their final degree requirement at another school; the final degree requirement must be completed at Georgia State University.
 If you have questions about this policy please speak with your academic department.

 The Access and Accommodations Center (AACE)